-Combining network data with external data: Combining comparative network analyses with external data on individual, group or species level traits considerably expands the scope of questions it is possible to answer in diverse research areas.
-However, only rarely have studies combined their network data with external data sources (Figure 2), with exceptions including cognitive traits (Pasquaretta et al. 2014) and parasite richness (Poulin & Filion 2021).
-These examples collectively illustrate how integrating comparative network data with other traits provides increased power in identifying general factors shaping social structure and testing hypotheses related to the ecological and evolutionary consequences of these structures.
-Indeed, one reason that simulations are so regularly used is because they allow approximation of epidemiological consequences of social network structures without necessitating additional empirical sources of information.
+315 Combining network data with external data: Combining comparative network analyses 316 with external data on individual, group or species level traits considerably expands research 317 scope across diverse areas.
+However, only rarely have studies combined network data with 318 external data sources (Figure 2), with exceptions including cognitive traits (Pasquaretta et al.

-One limiting factor for some comparative analyses will be the availability of other species-level traits.
-In general, basic life-history data will likely be available for species that have been sufficiently well-studied to collect social network data, and these types of information have been collated into existing databases such as PanTHERIA (Jones et al.
+2014) and parasite richness (Poulin & Filion 2021).
+These examples illustrate how integrating comparative network data with other traits provides increased power to identify the diverse factors that shape social structure and testing hypotheses related to the variable ecological and evolutionary consequences of these structures (Fig. 2).
+Indeed, one reason that simulations are so regularly used is because they allow approximation of epidemiological consequences of network structures without necessitating additional empirical sources of information.

-2009).
+326 One limiting factor for some comparative analyses will be the availability of other species-level traits.
+In general, basic life-history data will likely be available for species that 327 have been sufficiently well-studied to collect social network data, and these types of 328 329 information have been collated into existing databases such as PanTHERIA (Jones et al. 330 2009).
 However, other data types may be more limited.
-For example, a recent integration of the ASNR and global mammal parasite database (Stephens et al. 2017; Sah et al. 2019) resulted in a sample size of 18 (Poulin & Filion 2021), as limited data availability required the authors to focus on primates.
-It remains likely that comparative projects will need to compile external, non-network datasets themselves for some traits.
-Similarly, while existing databases (see Box 1) do contain limited individual-level data (e.g. age, sex) for some networks, this may also limit the number of networks that can be included without contacting the authors of original studies.
-This highlights the importance of authors providing attribute data alongside their networks to improve our ability to answer individual-based questions.
+For example, a recent integration of 331 the ASNR and global mammal parasite database (Stephens et al. 2017; Sah et al. 2019) 332 resulted in a sample size of 18 primates with available infection data (Poulin & Filion 2021).
+It remains likely that comparative projects will need to compile external, non-network datasets 333 334 themselves for some traits.
+Similarly, while existing databases (see Box 1) do contain limited individual-level data (e.g. age, sex) for some networks, this may also limit the number of 335 networks that can be included without contacting the authors of original studies.
+This 336 highlights the importance of authors providing attribute data alongside their networks to help 337 338 answer individual-based questions.

-Between-study comparability
+340 Between-study comparability

-Variable methods of data collection: Networks in multi-species datasets are often collected using diverse and potentially incomparable methodologies, and little methodological research has critically considered how this impacts comparative analyses.
-In some cases, there are clear issues with comparisons.
-For example, group-based methods of network construction will typically cause much denser social networks than other forms of data collection.
-However, in others comparability can be much less clear.
-Additionally, different data collection strategies can be confounded with taxonomy and social system.
-For example, rodents may be disproportionately trapped, large mammals GPS-tracked, birds ringed or PIT-tagged, and ungulates censused.
-Similarly, behavioural interactions are easier to observe in species living in stable groups, while network data for less social species may typically be collected using bio-loggers (Smith & Pinter-Wollman 2021).
-Further challenges will occur if sampling intensities differ across forms of data collection (e.g. more proximity interactions will be missed for data collected using focal sampling than if most individuals in a group are carrying proximity loggers).
+Variable methods of data collection: Networks in multi-species datasets are collected using diverse and occasionally difficult-to-compare methodologies, and little methodological research has critically considered how this impacts comparative analyses.
+In some cases, there are clear issues with comparisons: for example, group-based methods of network construction will typically cause much denser social networks than other forms of data 345 collection.
+However, in others comparability can be less clear.
+Additionally, different data 346 347 collection strategies can be confounded with taxonomy and social system.
+For example, 348 rodents may be disproportionately trapped, large mammals GPS-tracked, birds ringed or PIT-tagged, and ungulates censused.
+Similarly, behavioural interactions are easier to 349 observe in species living in stable groups, while network data for less social species may 350 typically be collected using bio-loggers (Smith & Pinter-Wollman 2021).
+Further challenges 351 352 will occur if sampling intensities differ across forms of data collection (e.g. more proximity interactions will be missed using focal sampling than if most individuals are carrying proximity 353 354 loggers).
+All of these challenges create limitations that explain the taxonomic scale and 355 narrow research focus of many existing comparative network analyses.